Stephen Jones, Warden

 Judy Young, Assistant Head Co-Curricular

 Judy was born and brought up and went to school in Oxford.
 She read Engineering Science at Warwick University and did a PGCE at Oxford, including a stimulating term at a pilot school for the Nuffield Science Project, then at the cutting edge of changes in the teaching of science.
 From there she went on to teach at St Helen’s and St Katharine’s in Abingdon, followed by Wycombe Abbey School and then as Housemistress at Lancing College.
 1986 saw the arrival of an adopted family, a sibling group of three children, and three years later, she and her family moved to the north-east.
 Here she ran a seven acre small-holding and bred pedigree Tamworth pigs.
 Teaching called again, and she spent four very happy years at Westfield School in Newcastle, coming back south again in 1999 to take up the post of Housemistress and Physics teacher at St Edward’s.
-She has also been a tutor on the Boarding Schools’ Association Certificate of Professional Practice for the last 10 years.
+She has also been a tutor on the Boarding Schools’ Association Certificate of Professional Practice for more than a decade years.